-My name is Nicola Osborne and I am the Social Media Officer for EDINA, a JISC-funded Data Centre based at the University of Edinburgh.
-I have held this role since May 2009 and I am thrilled to be in such an innovative and varied role.
+My name is Nicola Osborne and I am Jisc MediaHub Manager / Digital Education Manager at EDINA, a Jisc-designated centre for digital expertise and online service delivery at the University of Edinburgh.
+I have held this role since February 2015 and it’s a role I am delighted to share with Lorna M. Campbell.

-I am also currently working with colleagues in the Institute for Academic Development (IAD) and the Moray House School of Education on the University of Edinburgh “Managing your digital footprint (research strand)” project, funded under the Principal’s Teaching Award Scheme.
+I am currently working with colleagues in the Institute for Academic Development (IAD) and the Moray House School of Education on the University of Edinburgh “Managing your digital footprint (research strand)” project, funded under the Principal’s Teaching Award Scheme.
 This project is associated with a wider student awareness campaign which I am also working on, alongside IAD, IS, Student Information Points, Careers Service, and EUSA (Edinburgh University Students’ Association).

 From August 2012, until the completion of the work in Autumn 2014, I was a Member of the Royal Society of Edinburgh’s Spreading the Benefits of Digital Participation in Scotland Inquiry Committee.
 We investigated the opportunities and challenges of increasing digital participation and supporting associated skills across Scotland.
 Read more about the inquiry at digiscot.net or read this blog post.
 The interim and final reports from the Inquiry can be accessed here.